Lawdrian/benchmark-system-gb/README.md

 ## Configuring your IDE

-Make sure that theses things are set in your IDE: line seperator/ line ending = CRLF tab size = 4 spaces encoding = UTF-8
+Make sure that these things are set in your IDE:
+- line seperator/ line ending = CRLF
+- tab size = 4 spaces
+- encoding = UTF-8
-Python Version = 3.9
+- Python Version = 3.9

 ## Configuring git